jsxgraph/website/_posts/2021-11-17-release-of-version-1.4.0.md

 Further improvements include better keyboard interaction, extended API documentation with many new examples, and much smoother handling of two finger touches on touch devices.

-Beside fixing quite a few bugs, also the the JSXGraph ecosystem has been overhauled:
+Beside fixing quite a few bugs, also the JSXGraph ecosystem has been overhauled:
 The NPM dependencies for development of JSXGraph have been much reduced, Travis testing has been reestablished and unit testing has been reactivated.
 Now, we use Karma and Jasmine.
+Developers may try it out by calling `make test`.

 Enjoy,